robotframework/robotframework/INSTALL.rst

 Verifying installation
 ----------------------

-To make that the correct Robot Framework version has been installed, run the following command:
+To make sure that the correct Robot Framework version has been installed, run the following command:

 .. sourcecode:: bash